×

 If you are thinking about moving to Nijmegen, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Nijmegen can vary greatly depending on the type and location of the property.
 For a one-bedroom apartment in the city center, the average monthly rent is typically around €800 to €1,000.
 If you're looking to buy, the average price for a single-family home in Nijmegen is approximately €300,000 to €400,000.
-However, these prices can fluctuate based on market conditions and other factors," explained one expat living in Nijmegen, The Netherlands.
+However, these prices can fluctuate based on market conditions and other factors," remarked one expat in Nijmegen, The Netherlands.

 Should I buy or rent a home in Nijmegen?